HIPAA - The Privacy Rule

 What is HIPAA?

-• insure the portability of insurance coverage as employees moved from job to job
+• Promote the portability of insurance coverage as employees moved from job to job;

-• improve the efficiency of the health care payment process, while at the same time protecting a patient's privacy.
+• Improve the efficiency of the healthcare payment process, while protecting a patient's privacy.

 HIPAA applies to "Covered Entities," defined by the Privacy Rule as:

-Because Case Western Reserve University (CWRU) has at least one department that provides healthcare services and electronically transmits health information, it is considered a Covered Entity.
+Because CWRU has at least one department that provides healthcare services and electronically transmits health information, it is considered a Covered Entity.

 CWRU As A "Hybrid Entity"